-Drug Addiction Help in your location
+Drug Addiction Help in your region

-It's an understatment to say that putting an end to a drug addiction is difficult, especially in your region.
+It's an understatment to say that putting an end to a drug addiction is difficult, especially in your area.
 However, it is more of challenge seeing your friends, family and loved ones hurt due to the vice that's ruining your health and relationships.

 Choosing to live is choosing to leave that destructive vice.